mfouilleul/mysql-benchbox/README.md

 # About

-BenchBox allows you to automate, archive and visualize your MySQL benchmarks did with SysBench (oltp tests).
+BenchBox allows you to automate, archive and visualize your MySQL benchmarks did with SysBench.
 It is composed by a set of Perl scripts and a Web Interface.
 The SysBench version currently supported by BenchBox is 0.5.

 ![Charts](https://raw.githubusercontent.com/mfouilleul/BenchBox/master/screenshots/2.png)